 GnuCash makes a backup copy of your data each time your data file is saved.
 Program preferences let you set how many in a series of backup files are saved.
-Keeping multiple backups never hurts, and definitely, helps if you need to restore a file going back weeks.
-GnuCash saves log files to document changes made to data in the current session so it is possible to recover work in the event of a power outage or system crash.
+Keeping multiple backups never hurts, and definitely helps if you need to restore a file going back weeks.
+GnuCash saves log files to document changes made to data so it is possible to recover work in the event of a power outage or system crash.

 A decent range of customizable financial reports for personal finance and small business finance are included with GnuCash, such as cash flow, income, and expense, equity, taxes, net worth, and register reports.
 Small business reporting includes income statements, trial balance, general ledger, journal, balance sheet, receivable aging, vendor reports, and payable aging.

-GnuCash will import data from banks as well as other software packages using QIF (Quicken), OFX (Microsoft Money) and HBCI files.
-You can view what changes will be made to accounts before completing a data import.
+GnuCash will import data from banks as well as other software packages using QIF (Quicken), OFX (Open Financial Exchange) and HBCI files.
+A transaction matching system matches transactions before import so you don't wind up with multiples.

 Is GnuCash Right for You?

-GnuCash is worth a try as a personal finance software, but many home users will be confused about installing the software.
-For example, the GnuCash download page includes unstable testing versions as well as the stable version (you want the stable version).
+GnuCash is worth a try as a personal finance software, but many home users may be confused about installing the software.
+For example, the GnuCash download page includes unstable testing versions as well as the stable version (you'll want the stable version).
 Windows, Linux, and other setup file downloads are specified with icons, so be sure to choose the correct download for your operating system.

-Many small businesses do well with GnuCash but should consult an accountant to ensure reporting requirements are met.
+Many small businesses do well with GnuCash but may consider consulting an accountant to ensure IRS reporting requirements are met.